Reduced Relative Tutte, Kauffman Bracket and Jones Polynomials of Virtual Link Families: Virtual knots with trivial Jones polynomial and the -move

 For virtual $KL$s that can be reduced to unknot (unlink) by a series of Reidemeister moves for virtual knots and $Z$-moves we will say that they are $Z$-move equivalent to the unknot (unlink).
 The most of mentioned 272 knots with unit Jones polynomial are $Z$-move equivalent to the unknot.
 Hence, R. Fenn, L.H.
 Kauffman, and V.O.
 Manturov \cite {VP} proposed $Z$-move conjecture:

 {\bf Conjecture 3.1} {\it Every knot with unit Jones polynomial is $Z$-move equivalent to the unknot.}

 The main candidates for counterexamples to this conjecture have been virtual knots $KS=(((1,(i,1),-1),-1),i,1)$ (Fig. \ref{f1.7}a,b) and $S7=(i,1)\,1,(i,-1)\,-1,(i,1)$ (Fig. \ref{f1.8}).
-For each of them, non-triviality can be proved in many different ways (e.g., for the first of them by parity arguments, or by computing their other polynomial invariants: Sawollek polynomial, Miyazawa polynomials \cite {19}, Kauffman arrow polynomial \cite {18}, or 2-cabled Jones polynomial.
+For each of them, non-triviality can be proved in many different ways (e.g., for the first of them by parity arguments, or by computing their other polynomial invariants: Sawollek polynomial, Miyazawa polynomials \cite {19}, Dye-Kauffman arrow polynomial \cite {18}, or 2-cabled Jones polynomial.
 It is interesting to notice that the knot $KS$ has unit Miyazawa polynomials as well.

-After proving that the virtual knot $KS$ with unit Jones polynomial is not $Z$-move equivalent to unknot, this conjecture is now known to be false (see \cite{MP,IVKT}).
+In the next section we prove that the virtual knot $KS$ with unit Jones polynomial is not $Z$-move equivalent to unknot, giving a counterexample to this conjecture (already known to be false, see \cite{MP,IVKT}).
 Methods for proving that counterexamples that we discuss below are indeed counterexamples depend on the use of parity in virtual knot theory as introduced in \cite{MP,SL,IVKT}.
 See the next section for a detailed discussion of this method. \bigbreak

 Among virtual knots with unit Jones polynomial, probably the most interesting is the virtual knot $(1,i,-1)\,i\,(1,i,-1)$ (Fig. \ref{f1.9}a), which generates the family of virtual knots $(1^k,i,(-1)^k)\,i\,(1^k,i,(-1)^k)$ ($k\ge 1$) (Fig. \ref{f1.9}b) which cannot be distinguished from unknot by any of the mentioned polynomial invariants, except 2-colored Jones polynomial.
 All members of this family are $Z$-move equivalent to the unknot.